De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

 The Fashion-MNIST dataset contains 70,000 grayscale annotated fashion images, each measuring 28x28 pixels.
 The dataset is divided into 60,000 training images and 10,000 testing images.
 Each image depicts a fashion item, such as clothing, footwear, or accessories, from 10 different classes: T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot.

 As in the previous experiment, the task is to classify these 10 classes, and the federation setup ranges from 2 to 10 clients.
-The features are distributed across the clients in a similar manner as in the previous experiment, and the same neural network architecture and training configuration (epochs and rounds) are used. \figurename~\ref{fig:fmnist} shows the F1-score of De-VertiFL compared to the non-federated scenario for different federation configurations.
+The features are distributed across the clients in a similar manner as in the previous experiment, and the same neural network architecture and training configuration (epochs and rounds) are used. \tablename ~\ref{tab:performance} shows the F1-score of De-VertiFL compared to the non-federated scenario for different federation configurations.

-As shown in \figurename~\ref{fig:fmnist}, De-VertiFL demonstrates strong and stable performance, achieving an F1-score of 80\% with up to seven participants.
-The confidence intervals (shaded regions) further highlight the stability of the proposed solution across different executions.
-It is worth noting that as the number of participants increases to eight or more, the F1-score decreases to around 60\%.
-In comparison, De-VertiFL significantly outperforms the non-federated setup, where performance steadily declines as the number of participants increases, dropping to below 20\% F1-score with 10 participants.
+As shown in \tablename ~\ref{tab:performance}, De-VertiFL demonstrates strong and stable performance, achieving $>$75\% of F1-score with up to seven participants.
+It is worth noting that as the number of participants increases to eight or more, the F1-score decreases to around 65\%.
+In comparison, De-VertiFL significantly outperforms the non-federated setup, where performance steadily declines as the number of participants increases, dropping to 16\% F1-score with 10 participants.